Benign Prostatic Hyperplasia (BPH)

 The TULSA procedure (TULSA-PRO) ablates prostate tissue from the inside out.
 A device enters the urethra which delivers thermal ultrasound energy outwards from the urethra to the prostate while under real-time MRI guidance.

 This approach avoids the need for surgical incisions to reach the prostate.
-A cooling mechanism helps protect the urethra from the ultrasound energy.
+A cooling mechanism helps protect the urethra from ultrasound energy.
 The thermal ultrasound energy is delivered in a sweeping motion (visualize a clock hand sweeping), which enables the physician to ablate a wide area.

 The Anatomy of BPH